 - Jot down the action items as hypotheses and experiments

-- Add the action items into the next Sprint Backlog
+- Add the things to do into the following Sprint Backlog

 - Talk about the action items during the Daily Scrum meeting

-- Hang the action items on information radiator
+- Hang the action items on the information radiator

-- You’ve now analysed the issues and now it’s time to make it actionable.
+- You’ve now analyzed the issues and now it’s time to make it actionable.

 - The generated insights from the previous stage must be converted to actionable insights.

-- Use SMART template to implement the action items.
+- Use the SMART template to implement the action items.

-- Closing the retrospective is also important step in the retrospective
+- Closing the retrospective is also an important step in the retrospective

-- It gives an opportunity to reflect on the retrospective.
+- It gives a chance to reflect on the retrospective.